-This month’s title is in Irish to celebrate St. Patrick’s Day, my husband’s Irish heritage, and my oldest daughter Annie’s 20th birthday, which is only four days before St. Patrick’s Day.
+This month’s title is in Gaelic to honor St. Patrick’s Day, my husband’s Irish heritage, and my oldest daughter Annie’s 20th birthday, which falls just four days before St. Patrick’s Day.

 Happy Birthday, sweet Annie!
 We love you!